- Home

 Should you use equity release to pay off your mortgage?

-Property prices have rocketed in many areas over recent decades, leaving plenty of homeowners with a substantial amount of equity in their property.
+Property prices have rocketed in many areas over recent decades, leaving plenty of homeowners with a substantial amount of property wealth.
 Equity release could free up some of the equity tied up in your home, without you having to sell it, with the money being used to clear your existing mortgage.
-Any surplus funds can be spent on anything you want, with many people choosing to help their family financially or to make home improvements.
+Any surplus funds can then be spent on anything you want, with many people choosing to help their family financially or to make home improvements.
 Read more in our article Equity release – what is it and how does it work?

-However, rates on equity release plans have risen sharply in recent years so the cost of borrowing in this way is more expensive than it once was.
+However, rates on equity release plans have risen in recent years so the cost of borrowing in this way is more expensive than it once was, although they have stabilised somewhat now that the Bank of England has started reducing the base rate.

-The lowest equity release lifetime mortgage rate is now 5.47%, compared to 4.44% a couple of years ago.
-This increase means that a homeowner taking out a £50,000 equity release loan would pay £16,041 in interest over 10 years at the 5.47% rate, compared to £12,676 if they’d released equity at the lower rate of 4.44%.
-These calculations assume that initial charges of £1,000 have been added to the loan.
+Typical equity release lifetime mortgage rates are around 6.5%, compared to 4.44% a few years ago.
+This increase means that a homeowner taking out a £50,000 equity release loan would pay £44,771 in interest over 10 years at the 6.5% rate, compared to £28,503 if they’d released equity at the lower rate of 4.44%.
+These calculations do not factor in any initial charges.

-If you have at least a couple of years left on your mortgage, you might be considering waiting a few months in the hope that rates fall, or if you’re sure it’s the right option for you, you may decide to go ahead, regardless of equity release rates.
-A growing number of customers are also making voluntary payments, which equity release plans allow, to at least cover the interest.
+If you have at least a couple of years left on your mortgage, you might be considering waiting a few months in the hope that rates fall, or if you’re sure it’s the right option for you, you might decide you want to go ahead now, regardless of equity release rates.
+If you’re keen to keep the amount of interest that rolls up to a minimum, a growing number of customers are choosing to make voluntary payments, which equity release plans allow, to pay off some of the interest as it’s accrued.

 You should also be aware that releasing equity from your home reduces the value of your estate, as the property will be sold when you die or move into long-term care, with the proceeds used to pay off your debt.
-This also means that you cannot pass your property onto beneficiaries.
+This also means that you won’t be able to pass your property onto beneficiaries.

 When you take out an equity release plan, the rules state that you must seek independent financial advice to decide if it’s right for you.